ArovincyJenifer/AirbnbAnalysis-Streamlit-and-PowerBI/README.md

 - [LeaningsTakeaway](#LearningsTakeaway)

 ## Features
+- Get the Data from Airbnb Github as JSON file
+- Load the data into DataFrame using Pandas and stored the DF
+- Extract the 7 different DataFrames as per our needs
+- Load the DataFrames into MySQL
+- Retrieve the Data from MySQL and displays to User
 - Interactive map with ScatterplotLayer
 - Filters for  property type, review scores, country, and host location
 - Tooltips showing detailed information for each listing